-Responsibilities of the Chief Executive and the Chief Constable
+Responsibilities of the Chief Executive, Chief Constable and Chief Officers

-- To ensure that employees are appointed, employed and dismissed in accordance with relevant statutory regulations, national agreements, HR policies, budgets and strategies and that there is a proper use of the evaluation or other agreed systems for determining the remuneration of a job. - To ensure that staffing budgets provide an accurate forecast of staffing levels and advise the Commissioner on the budget necessary in any given year to cover estimated staffing levels - To adjust the staffing numbers to meet the approved budget provision, and varying the provision as necessary within policy constraints in order to meet changing operational needs - To have systems in place to record all matters affecting payments to staff, including appointments, resignations, dismissals, secondments, suspensions, transfers and all absences from work. - To approve, in consultation with the PCCCFO, policy arrangements for premature retirements on grounds of ill-health or efficiency for all staff and redundancy arrangements for support staff.
+- To ensure that employees are appointed, employed and dismissed in accordance with relevant statutory regulations, national agreements, HR policies, budgets and strategies and that there is a proper use of the evaluation or other agreed systems for determining the remuneration of a job. - To ensure that staffing budgets provide an accurate forecast of staffing levels and advise the Commissioner on the budget necessary in any given year to cover estimated staffing levels - To adjust the staffing numbers to meet the approved budget provision, and varying the provision as necessary within policy constraints in order to meet changing operational needs - To have systems in place to record all matters affecting payments to staff, including appointments, resignations, dismissals, secondments, suspensions, transfers and all absences from work. - To approve, in consultation with the Joint CFO, policy arrangements for premature retirements on grounds of ill-health or efficiency and redundancy arrangements for all staff. - To ensure that arrangements are in place for individual line managers to recover all ID badges, force assets, door fobs, keys etc and to ensure that all access to systems is removed upon an employee leaving the organisation.

-C10 Police Objective Analysis/HMIC VFM Profiles
+C10 Police Objective Analysis/HMICFRS VFM Profiles

 CIPFA introduced the Police Objective Analysis (POA) to enable policing bodies and Constabularies to compare costs in relation to specific categories of policing.
 The results can be used to help ensure activities and resources are aligned with local policing plan priorities and to match supply and demand.
-HMIC VFM profiles provide support for more detailed benchmarking on a range of expenditure and performance data, against statistical neighbours, to help support work to improve economy, efficiency and effectiveness.
+HMICFRS VFM profiles provide support for more detailed benchmarking on a range of expenditure and performance data, against statistical neighbours, to help support work to improve economy, efficiency and effectiveness.